-Luckily being patient is something that we can all nurture and cultivate, but it’s important for us to go back to basics.
+Luckily being patient is something that we can all nurture and cultivate, but it’s important for us to first go back to basics.
 We must challenge ourselves to be more accepting of the things that need time.
 Things happen and complete all in good time.

-That once we’ve mastered it, we will go on to replicate success in so many areas of our lives; not just with our children.
+That once we’ve mastered it, we will go on to replicate success in so many areas of our lives, not just with our children.